 With an instant-print camera, once the image is exposed, it cannot be changed.

 So why would anyone pick an instant-print camera over a digital camera?
-Put simply, Polaroids are fun to use!
+Put simply, Polaroid® instant cameras are fun to use!

 Having the ability to shoot a photo, watch it develop, and hold the finished print a couple of minutes later remains enjoyable, even many years after the technology initially appeared.

 However, the enjoyment of using this style of camera often means more than the image quality and feature set.
 In truth, these tiny instant prints will likely never end up in a frame on your wall.
-Polaroids are meant to be fun, and because fun is the main goal, a lower-priced Polaroid may easily meet your needs.
+Instant cameras are meant to be fun, and because fun is the main goal, a lower-priced Polaroid® may easily meet your needs.

 The most basic instant-print cameras will use film.
 For less than $100, you won’t receive many advanced features or larger-than-average print sizes.
 Some of the most popular types of instant-print cameras fit in this price range.

-Many times, a Polaroid camera with a high price tag will be a vintage, refurbished Polaroid camera.
-And some companies have recreated the old-style Polaroid in a modern camera, which tends to cost more.
+Many times, a Polaroid® camera with a high price tag will be an authentic, vintage, refurbished Polaroid® camera.
+And some companies have recreated the old-style Polaroid® look in a modern, off-brand camera, which also tend to cost more.

 Instant-print cameras also have some ongoing costs.